tjbriza/QuantaPC/src/hooks/readme.md

 ////

-FullProductDetails fetches full product info including its category and its specs from a second table based on category
+FullProductDetails fetches full product info including its category and its specs from a second table based on

 can: get product data + category name based on category, also fetches product specs (e.g., from cpu, gpu, psu, etc.)

 returns: product, productLoading, productError, spec, specLoading, specError

-note: uses useSupabaseRead under the hood sets dynamic spec table based on category fetch is enabled only when category is loaded, since it is dependent on category.
+note: uses useSupabaseRead under the hood sets dynamic spec table based on category

+fetch is enabled only when category is loaded, since it is dependent on category.

 example: